 If an approximation of 500 metres a year is accepted, then sediment segmentation bodies and their associated ord systems migrating south along the East Yorkshire coast take well over a century to complete the journey.

-Wave approach angles are influenced by the shape of the coastline.
+Wave approach angles themselves are influenced by the shape of the coastline.
 The shoreline extent of a sediment system will vary according to which part of the coast it is opposite.

 Domain lengths can be estimated from intervals between salient centres, these being better defined than ord centres.